cdriehuys/axum-jwks/README.md

 # Features

+* Use an openid-configuration to get the setup from the Authorization Server.
-* Pull a JWKS from an Authorization Server
+* Pull a JWKS directly from an Authorization Server
 * Verify JWTs signed by any key in the JWKS and provided as a bearer token in the `Authorization` header